JavadBorhani/tcp-echo-server/README.md

 ### Brief Architecture

 Intro:
-	this echo server and client implementation consist of three modules each of them is described in the following sentences
+	This echo server and client implementation consist of three modules each of them is described in the following sentences

 Backbone: